 The International Energy Agency has sponsored a number of international research collaborations to further the state of wind energy technology and tools.
 One of these, Task 30: Offshore Code Comparison Collabora-

-tion (OC3), shared a spar design among many participants to compare performance as modeled by differed tool sets.
+tion (OC3), shared a spar design among many participants to compare performance as modeled by different tool sets.
 A description of the OC3 spar is provided in Jonkman [18].
-Since it is already a well-studied geometry, this design was selected as the focus of verification for FloatingSE.
+Since it is already a well-studied geometry, the OC3 spar design was selected as the focus of verification for FloatingSE.
 As part of the Task 30 effort, an ANSYS model of the OC3 spar, using shell elements combined with stiffeners and bulkheads, was also generated.
 This was taken as the truth standard for comparison.

 The first step in the verification exercise was to ensure that the mass properties of the spar predicted by FloatingSE matched those calculated by ANSYS.
 The comparison showed that the FloatingSE summary mass estimates are within 1% error of ANSYS.
 The second step was a comparison of static loading stresses.
 The spar was simulated in quiescent air and water (no wind, waves, or current), which isolated the weight of the turbine and hydrostatic pressure forces as the only load sources on the substructure.
 The effective von Mises stress, as calculated by FloatingSE, was compared to the ANSYS model.
 The FloatingSE stress calculation matches that of ANSYS nearly exactly over the top half of the spar, but deviates by approximately 5–10% towards the bottom half of the spar.
 In the bottom half of the spar, FloatingSE actually over-predicts the stress, a more conservative estimate, which is the preferable approach in a low-fidelity cost and sizing model.
 At this time, more complicated loading cases, with wind and wave loading included, have not been performed.